 Why do I need a broadband speed test?

 Running a test of your current speed is a useful way to gauge what speed you might be looking for in a new broadband provider.
-For example, if your current speed is around 15Mbps and you find that the connection is frequently too slow, you may want to consider looking for a fibre deal next time you switch.
+For example, if your current speed is around 15Mbps and you find that the connection is frequently too slow, you may want to consider looking for fibre deals next time you switch.

 Since you’re likely to be tied in to any deal for at least a year, it’s important to choose the right speed to suit your requirements.